adamlaycock/adamlaycock/README.md

 I’m an undergraduate student studying Molecular Genetics at the University of Edinburgh, with an interest in **computational biology** and **bioinformatics**.

 ## About Me
-I'm really excited about the intersection of machine learning and biology and the applications in fields like predictive epidemiology and genomics.
+I'm excited about the intersection of **machine learning and biology**, especially in areas like predictive epidemiology and genomics.

-I wrote my first Python code in September of 2023 and have since developed my skills and branched out into R. I currently work at Northern Powergrid, developing machine learning models for financial risk alongside
+I began learning Python in September 2023 and currently intern at Northern Powergrid, where I develop machine learning models for financial risk and automate the extraction, transformation, and analysis of legacy data.
+While this work is in the energy sector, it’s helped me build a strong foundation in applied ML and data engineering which I frequently transfer to biological contexts.

 ## Current Focus
 - Python-based **clustering techniques** in scRNA-seq data.